scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

 ## Step 1.
 Create an environment

-Scalar DL Auditor component is implemented to detect Byzantine faults, it manages the identical states of Ledger so you need to deploy Ledger and Auditor in separate administrative domains.
-For more details, please refer to [Getting Started with Scalar DL Auditor](https://github.com/scalar-labs/scalardl/blob/master/docs/getting-started-auditor.md) guide.
+It is highly recommended to deploy Scalar DL Auditor in a different administrative domain from the one for Ledger in production because a single fully-privileged administrator can do any malicious activities in a single administrative domain.

-In this guide, for ease of explanation, we deploy Auditor in a different cluster on the same subscription.
-However, it is highly recommended to deploy it in another administrative domain in production.
+However, for ease of explanation, we deploy Auditor in the same administrative domain as Ledger (i.e., a different cluster on the same subscription) in this guide.

+You need to create a network, Scalar DL supported database and EKS service in a different administrative domain for Auditor deployment using the steps of creating a Ledger environment.

 ### Requirements

-* You must create VPCs with different CIDR ranges.
+* You must create a VPC for Auditor with a different IP address range that is not used by Ledger and Client.

 ### Recommendations